savoirtech/apache-cxf-jax-rs-performance-followup/README.md

 Notes: tcp_tw_reuse allows sockets in the "time-wait" state to be reused for new connections.
-By default, this is usually set to 0 (off), on our PPC64LE CentOS Stream 9 system its set to value 2 meaning enable for loopback traffic only.
+By default, this is usually set to 0 (off), on our x64 Ubuntu 22.04 LTS system its set to value 2 meaning enable for loopback traffic only.

 When we tested with net.ipv4.tcp_tw_reuse set to 1, the clients did not